yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 We have to edit the file and replace the following properties:

-* `elasticsearch.gateway.s3.bucket` with a unique name for your bucket
 * `elasticsearch.cloud.aws.access_key` with your AWS Access Key
 * `elasticsearch.cloud.aws.secret_key` with your AWS Secret Key
 * `monit.notify_email` with your e-mail address